reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 .. admonition:: Exercise

-   Your task now is to solve the issue so that the ggplot version shown in conda and R match again.
+   Your task is to solve the issue so that the ggplot version shown in conda and R match again.

 Summary: Tips to increase reproducibility with conda